header logo

 Biggest what ifs in soccer: Red Sox never traded Babe Ruth to Yankees

-If the Red Sox had not made this trade, would they have won more World Series championships, and would their drought have lasted less?
-Would the Yankees have become the great empire they were without Ruth?
-Indeed, the Babe Ruth trade was a historic turning point for both teams and could have changed the landscape of MLB throughout the 20th century.
+If the Red Sox had not made this trade, would they have won more World Series championships, and would their drought have been shorter?
+Would the Yankees have become the powerhouse they became without Ruth?
+Indeed, the Babe Ruth trade was a historic turning point for both teams and might have reshaped the landscape of MLB throughout the 20th century.

 Learn about reputable Nigeria betting site that offer quality service and secure payment methods.